ankitects/anki/docs/linux.md

 ## ARM64 support

 Other platforms download PyQt binary wheels from PyPI.
 There are no PyQt wheels available for ARM Linux, so you will need to rely on your system-provided libraries instead.
-As Anki requires Python 3.9, this means you will need a fairly up-to-date distro such as Debian 11.
+Your distro will need to have Python 3.9 or later.

-After installing the system libraries (eg 'sudo apt install python3-pyqt5.qtwebengine'), find the place they are installed (eg '/usr/lib/python3/dist-packages').
-Then before running any commands like './run', tell Anki where they can be found:
+After installing the system libraries (eg 'sudo apt install python3-pyqt5.qtwebengine python3-venv'), find the place they are installed (eg '/usr/lib/python3/dist-packages').
+On modern Ubuntu, you'll need 'sudo apt remove python3-protobuf'.
+Then before running any commands like './run', tell Anki where the packages can be found:

 ```
 export PYTHONPATH=/usr/lib/python3/dist-packages
+export PYTHON_BINARY=/usr/bin/python3
 ```

 There are a few things to be aware of: